University of Cambridge

 The first year of the PhD is spent in Cambridge, with two major activities: firstly, developing a research topic with the guidance of a supervisor and secondly, training in research methods.

 The first year culminates in the production of a report, which serves as the basis for the registration exercise at the end of the year.
-This registration exercise is required to move on to official registration for the PhD degree and is conducted through a meeting with your second supervisor and an independent assessor.
+This registration exercise is required to move on to official registration for the PhD degree and is conducted through a meeting with your postgraduate advisor and an independent assessor.
 Its purpose is to ensure that your research project is viable, that an appropriate methodology is applied and that relevant literature is drawn upon.

 The second major focus of the first year is research training.
 There is a weekly seminar on the methodological and philosophical questions that underpin research in the contemporary social sciences, which all first-year PhD students attend.
 Alongside this, PhD students choose two further courses to attend from a range of options, such as statistics, qualitative methods and languages.